 Working with affected residents, the Islands Trust Council has encouraged actions to minimize noise and light pollution in anchorages.
 This work supports the Islands Trust Policy Statement policy 5.1.2 which states: the intensity of noise and lighting in and through the Trust Area should be compatible with community character.
 The Islands Trust has also raised concern about ships drifting close to land during storms, putting the vessel and surrounding ecosystems at risk, as happened three times in the Plumper Sound anchorage between 2009 and 2011.

 On July 26, 2018, the Islands Trust Chair wrote to the Honourable Marc Garneau, Minister of Transport Canada, to request an extension to the Interim Anchorages Protocol.
 Transport Canada responded on August 13, 2018.
+The Honourable Marc Garneau, Minister of Transport, responded on August 21, 2018.

 On April 24, 2018, the Chair spoke with Robert Manning-Lewis, President of the Chamber of Shipping of British Columbia, to discuss anchorage and shipping safety issues.